Australian rules football in the United States: Television

 Since 2020, the AFL has been shown on ESPN via ESPN2 and ESPN3.

 Since 2006, due to growing demand and lobbying by AFANA, Australian rules began playing live matches on television in the United States on the new Setanta Sports USA network.
 Coverage in 2015 is on Fox Sports 2 and Fox Soccer Plus.

 Australian rules has a nominal but growing international audience.
 According to Roy Morgan Polls 7,496,000 North Americans watch Australian rules football at least occasionally on television.
-This number is twice as many as watch the sport on television in Australia, but small by US standards.
+This number is twice as many as watch it on television in Australia, but small by US standards.